databrary/presentations/jlsc-15/jlsc.md

 Accompanying the discussion on new roles is a more more low level and technical assessment of the basic requirements for identifying and representing digital datasets.
 The questions of what is a dataset and how do we best identify any number of them in a consistent way for preservation and accessibility vary depending on how broadly or narrowly we define the domain around which a repository is built.
 What are the practical underpinnings to curating research data?

 <!-- Outside of the library, there is discussion amongst researchers about the who what where and why of data sharing.
 This should not be too long.-->
+- Borgman 2012
+-
+A challenge for researchers sharing their data involves whether their data will make sense removed from their original context (Borgman 2012).

 <!-- Overview/Tying together and prelude to rest of paper -->
 Within these intersecting discussions, we note that there is a tension between breadth and depth in collecting and preservering research data, as well as challenges and new skills for repository and library staff to learn in communicating and working with researchers around collecting their data.
 The latter includes anticipating their needs, mediating burdens and hardships to their participation, and enusuring the quality and provenance of their data.
 A lot of these concerns fall from the instutitional position of the repository and to what extent and how they include the input of researchers, research data librarians, technology support, and other stakeholders.